stevenleeg/geemusic/README.md

 # Gee, Music!
 GeeMusic is an Alexa skill which bridges Google Music and Amazon's Alexa.
-It hopes to rescue all of those who want an Echo/Dot without needing to switch off of Google Music or pay extra for an Amazon Music Unlimited subscription.
+It hopes to rescue all of those who want an Echo/Dot but don't want to switch off of Google Music or pay extra for an Amazon Music Unlimited subscription.

 This project is still in its early phases and subject to a bit of change,